top of page

 Royal Botanic Gardens Kew Wakehurst

-T Projects are delighted announce that Catherine Nelson has been selected for the Royal Botanic Gardens, Kew Wakehurst mansion house wrap commission.
+T Projects recently commissioned Australian artist Catherine Nelson to transform a massive building wrap for the Royal Botanic Gardens, Kew Wakehurst mansion house.

 Lorraine Lecourtois, Wakehurst’s Head of Public Programmes says:

-T Projects were asked to lead the commissioning of this unique and exciting large scale public artwork.
-We undertook a global open call to artists and we were delighted to receive an incredible response from all over the world, including artists from Australia, Canada, Chile, France, Greece, India, Indonesia, Italy, Netherlands, New Zealand, Palestine, Philippines, Singapore, South Africa, Switzerland, Turkey, UK and the USA.
+T Projects led the commissioning of this unique and exciting large scale public artwork.
+We undertook a global open call to artists, and we were delighted to receive an incredible response from all over the world, including artists from Australia, Canada, Chile, France, Greece, India, Indonesia, Italy, Netherlands, New Zealand, Palestine, Philippines, Singapore, South Africa, Switzerland, Turkey, UK and the USA.

 Images courtesy of the artist